 A Natural Fiber Wardrobe: A Simple Guide to Getting Started

 When building a natural fiber wardrobe, you're building a wardrobe that can stand the test of time.
 You're choosing clothing you'll want to keep.
-Some key elements will be a cohesive color palette, classic silouettes, and a wardrobe where beauty and function meet.
+Some key elements will be a cohesive color palette, classic silhouettes, and a wardrobe where beauty and function meet.

 For our collections, we use all natural fibers for a variety of reasons.
 They tend to be more comfortable than any synthetic fiber.
 Natural fibers have breathable capabilities and help regulate temperature.
 They are beautiful and age well - no synthetic can compare.